ppy/osu-wiki/news/2026/2026-03-14-osumania-mapping-world-cup-2026-registrations.md

 ## Registrations

-Registrations are open from now until 00:00 (UTC) on April 2nd!
-To register, please fill out [this form](https://docs.google.com/spreadsheets/d/1qP-zPogcytTcMB3SMIAQkWYiTcxOzfMXo4gauRmORbI/edit?usp=sharing), and join the contest's [Discord server](https://discord.gg/a7kpKK2rNj) to stay up to date with the latest news and announcements.
+Registrations are open from now until the 2nd of April (00:00 UTC)!
+To register, please fill out [this form](FORM_LINK) and join the contest's [Discord server](https://discord.gg/a7kpKK2rNj) to stay up to date with the latest news and announcements.

-If you have issues with submitting your registration through the form, please send [Ilham](https://osu.ppy.sh/community/chat?sendto=3057154) or [Reihynn](https://osu.ppy.sh/community/chat?sendto=16630515) a message and they will sort things out for you.
+If you have issues while submitting your registration through the form, please send [Ilham](https://osu.ppy.sh/community/chat?sendto=3057154) or [Reihynn](https://osu.ppy.sh/community/chat?sendto=16630515) a message and they will sort things out for you.

 Registrations may be done with a pre-formed team, or individually if you do not have a team.
 The organisers will assist in the formation of teams from the individual signup list based on their country or geographical location.